CGI-IUGS/geosciml/Readme.txt

 representing the data model, known as GeoSciML, under development by the IUGS Commission for Geoscience Information data model collaboration team.

+This SVN repository went live on 2007-03-30.
+The previous location https://www.seegrid.csiro.au/subversion/xmml/GeoSciML/ has been made read-only.

 The UML model files of type .eap are Enterprise Architect documents.